 Impact & FAST-Infra Label recognition on Resources & Circularity

-Thanks to an application led by Dalmore Capital, which is part of the consortium that fully owns the company, Cory has earned the Self-Assessed FAST-Infra Label claiming the positive contribution of the Resources & Circularity criteria.
-This recognition reflects how the project embeds circular practices and their climate co-benefits in day-to-day delivery: treating residual waste locally (avoiding landfill methane), shifting transport to river barges (reducing road emissions), and generating firm, low-carbon power close to demand.
+Cory has earned the FAST-Infra Label Self-Assessed claiming the positive contribution of the Resources & Circularity criteria.
+This recognition reflects how the project embeds circular practices and their climate co-benefits in day-to-day delivery: treating residual waste locally (avoiding landfill methane), shifting transport to river barges (reducing congestion on London’s road), and generating baseload, partially renewable power.

 Heading